ROADS logo

 Beyond physical crossings, street design also plays a role in how safely both drivers and pedestrians behave.

 This is where traffic calming measures come into play.
-The Silver Zones rolled out by the Land Transport Authority (LTA) are a great example.
+The Silver Zones rolled out by the Land Transport Authority (LTA) are a strong example.
 These zones feature narrower roads, raised crossings, and intentional curves that force drivers to slow down and be more attentive.

 The government aims to establish 50 Silver Zones by 2025.
 But more could be done to implement these features as a default for residential streets.
-Slower roads not only reduce accident severity but also signal to both drivers and pedestrians that the space is shared—and safety is paramount.

-At the end of the day, road safety is not just about rules—it’s about culture.
+At the end of the day, road safety is not just about rules.
+It is also about culture.

 Drivers have a legal duty of care, but city design must support them in upholding it.

-Pedestrians must be cautious, but their environment should make safe behaviour the natural and convenient choice.
+Pedestrians must be cautious, but their environment should also make safe behaviour the natural and convenient choice.

 As Singapore continues to grow and evolve, so too must our road systems.
-The answer lies not just in more penalties or public campaigns, but in how we design our streets.
+The answer lies not just in more penalties or public campaigns, but also in how we design our streets.

 Accidents occur frequently, but as responsible road users, we can collectively contribute to reducing their frequency.